forj-oss/forjj-contribs/README.md

     [...]
   maintain:                          # Same data as common/create/... commands
     [...]
+objects:
+  <object Name>:                     # Object defined in Forjfile as root
+    default-actions:                 # Can be `add`, `remove`, `change`, `list` or `rename`
+                                     # Except defined on field, all fields can be manipulated by forjj with default actions.
+    flags:                           # Collection of Object fields
+      <optionName>:                  # This named the option (without --).
+        help : "option help"         # Describe the optionName help.
+        required: <true/false>       # false by default.
+        default : "my default value" # Define the default value.
+        secure: <true/false>         # False by default.
+See details about how secure data are managed between forjj and the plugin.
+        cli-exported-to-actions:     # Can be `create`, `update` or `maintain`.
+                                     # Declare this field as action flag.
+The field is prefixed by the instance name
+        actions:                     # List of actions where this field can be added.
+If not defined here, the fields actions list comes from default-actions.
+    groups:                          # Collection of group of object fields
+      <groupName>:                   # The name of group of fields.
+All field will bre prefixed by `<GroupName>_`
+        flags:                       # Collection of Object fields
+          ...                        # Same list of options as object fields. (ie those in objects/<objectName>/flags/...)
 ```

 By convention, an option that is dedicated to the plugin is prefixed by the name of the plugin.